sjeruto/sjeruto/README.md

 👀 I’m interested in machine and deep learning projects 🌱 I’m currently learning deep learning algorithms
-💞️ I’m looking to collaborate on machine and deep learning projects 🌱 I'm currently building my online portfolio (The link to the site will be shared when requested)
+💞️ I’m looking to collaborate on machine and deep learning projects 🌱 I'm currently building my online portfolio (The link to the site will be shared when requested and once complete)